Skip to content

 The presence of an eta phase between a coating and the substrate is generally considered harmful to coating adhesion.
 However, this article argues that when the formation of the eta phase is carefully controlled, it can actually enhance adhesion.
 The conditions that promote the formation of beneficial eta phase are explained.

-Articles August 1, 1997 Richard Horsfall
+Article August 1, 1997 Richard Horsfall

-Amorphous Diamond Shapes Up
+Amorphous Diamond Shapes Up: Drilling Performance

 Amorphous diamond coatings can offer performance close to that of CVD diamond film at a fraction of the cost.
 This article describes the amorphous diamond coating process and the coating that is produced.
 A comparison to CVD diamond coatings is also presented.

-Articles February 1, 1997 Don Graham
+Article February 1, 1997 Don Graham

 New Coatings Meet New Challenges